IBM/go-gin-app/README.md

 ibmcloud dev debug
 ```

+## CRA Scanning

+This repository includes a `.cracveomit` file used by Code Risk Analyzer (CRA) in IBM Cloud Continuous Delivery.
+This file helps address vulnerabilities found by CRA until they have a remediation available, at which point the vulnerabilities will be addressed in their respective package versions.
+CRA helps keep the code in this repository free of known vulnerabilities, which helps make applications built on this code more secure.
+If you are not using CRA, you can safely ignore this file.

 ## Next steps
 * Learn more about augmenting your Go applications on IBM Cloud with the [Go Programming Guide](https://cloud.ibm.com/docs/go?topic=go-getting-started).
 * Explore other [sample applications](https://cloud.ibm.com/developer/appservice/starter-kits) on IBM Cloud.